Life has an unfortunate way of spinning out of control. This pandemic we’re still in is a perfect example of that.

 Being generous will also reset the way you think about money.
 When you begin using money to bless others, it helps you see money for what it really is—a tool.

 Managing your money to align with your values is the endgame of resetting the way you think about money.

 Always Stay Positive

-Staying positive in a sometimes negative world can be one of your biggest assets in finances, career, and life.
+Staying positive in what can be a largely negative world can be one of your biggest assets in finances, career, and life.